regen-network/regen-ledger/docs/SPEC.md

   window depending on the computational complexity and stakes.
 During the challenge window a third party observer may challenge the oracle's result and have the arbiter intervene.
   This involves posting a bond which may be broken if the arbiter decides against the challenger.
-  Third party observers will often be the verification requester and curator themselves.

   This challenge window enables protocol authors to sometimes set the minimum compute oracle threshold to 1 for very complex computations
 * Note that the protocol above is identical for cases where results are eventually made